Duke of Sussex in bid to bring second legal challenge over UK security provision

 Mr Palmer said Ravec was “not required to offer” Harry the chance to make representations over the funding decision, adding that they would “have been highly likely to have made no substantial difference in any event”.

-The hearing before Mr Justice Chamberlain continues, with the judge indicating that he will give his written ruling at a later date.
+The hearing before Mr Justice Chamberlain concluded on Tuesday, with the judge saying he hoped to provide a written ruling “within the next week or so”.

+It comes amid an ongoing High Court trial involving the duke, in which he is bringing a contested claim against Mirror Group Newspapers (MGN) over allegations of unlawful information gathering.

+Harry is also waiting for rulings over whether similar cases against publishers Associated Newspapers Limited (ANL) and News Group Newspapers (NGN) can continue.